Published: 11 Jun 2018

 Poor practices yield tests that are hard to understand and maintain, and may produce failures which take time to research.
 As the application or system is modified, you need to evaluate the efficacy and effectiveness of each test constantly.
 New scripts must be written to bring out new features and directions.
 Teams have to write and maintain these tests.
 This truly helps to ensure that you are not building tests that will disrupt things as easily.

 Due to a large number of automation in testing solutions available on the market, the products available from various software companies often vary in terms of their focus and practical scope.
 No single solution from a solution provider will meet all of your testing needs.
 Therefore, it is important to select the right tools that take application targets into account, fit your team’s development practices, and also match the skills of your resources.

 In order to test business-critical software, testing teams need to plan and retrieve the essential test data, as well as the activities associated with it.
 Unavailability of the required data can have a severe impact on the software testing activity and can result in inadequate testing coverage.
-Test Data is something which constantly gets refreshed and versioned after some time, having to be repeatedly referred to in order to evaluate the required outcome of an activity.
+Test Data is something which constantly gets refreshed and versioned after some time, having to be repeatedly referred to to evaluate the required outcome of an activity.
 If test data is not managed and maintained appropriately, it can cause delays in the testing and development process.
-Hence, it is important to have a clear test data management strategy in order to accelerate the application’s go-to-market speed and to eliminate business losses.
+Hence, it is important to have a clear test data management strategy to accelerate the application’s go-to-market speed and to eliminate business losses.

 It can be established that automation testing results in cost reduction, as well as time/effort savings, consistency, quicker feedback, and results, thereby contributing to increased productivity and profits.
 Improved test automation with accurate testing techniques helps ensure that a shippable product is delivered at the end of every sprint.